ERV Installation in Raleigh, NC for Fresh-Air Ventilation

 Humidity and Ventilation in the Triangle Region

-Fresh air ventilation improves indoor air quality — but if unmanaged in humid climates, it can increase indoor Relative Humidity (RH).Uncontrolled outdoor air can raise indoor RH above 60% in humid climates without proper design.
+Fresh air ventilation improves indoor air quality, but if it's left unmanaged in a humid climate, it can raise indoor Relative Humidity (RH).Uncontrolled outdoor air can raise indoor RH above 60% in humid climates without proper design.
 Ventilation without humidity control creates the exact conditions where mold becomes active and comfort suffers.

 In two-story homes, the stack effect can draw crawl space or basement air upward, making balanced ventilation and humidity control even more important.
 If your crawl space is also damp, that moisture compounds the problem through floor penetrations and HVAC pathways.